Maura Crowell

-Maura Crowell (born 1980) is an American ice hockey player and coach.
+Maura Crowell (born 1980) is an American former ice hockey player and coach.
 She is the head coach for the Dartmouth Big Green women's ice hockey team.

 Playing career

 Maura Crowell grew up in Mansfield, Massachusetts, and played ice hockey and field hockey at St. Mark's School in Southborough, Mass.
 She was captain of the ice hockey team in her junior and senior years, and led the team in points scored twice in her four years.

 She attended college at Colgate University, where she studied German, and played left wing for the Colgate Raiders women's ice hockey team.
 During her collegiate career, she helped the Raiders make it to the ECAC Hockey playoffs three times.
 The Raiders played in the ECAC championship game in 2000, losing to Brown University.
 Crowell graduated in 2002.

 Coaching career

 After graduating from college, Crowell returned to St. Mark's as the assistant coach for the girls hockey team and as head coach for the junior varsity girls lacrosse team.
 Crowell then went to Connecticut College, where she earned a Masters of Art in teaching.
 She served as assistant coach for the Connecticut College Camels women's ice hockey team from 2003 to 2005.
 During her time with the Camels, the team made its first ever playoff appearance.
 While in Connecticut, Crowell also volunteered as a speed skating coach with the Special Olympics.